the-coding-pie/voice_assistant/README.md

 ## Technologies Used
 It uses SpeechRecognition and PyAudio modules to recognize speech through Microphone.
-Then for converting speech to text, it uses gTTS. pyttsx3 for generating computer voice.
+Then for converting text to speech, it uses pyttsx3.

 ## What it can do?
 Currently it can reply to these commands: